 - Beautiful Cave (or any other cave) might be visited instead of Amazing Cave.

-- The guide on the shuttle bus may not be the guide on the boat.
+- The guide on the shuttle bus may not be the guide on the boat (or even the same passengers for that matter).

 Final Thoughts On Our 2-Night Halong Bay Cruise

-Looking back at our experience on Halong Bay, we couldn’t have imagined spending only one night on the junk boat.
-We think we would have felt rushed – in and out and gone.
-On the first day of our 2-night Halong Bay cruise, we sailed into surrounding karsts.
+Looking back at our experience on Halong Bay, we couldn’t have imagined spending only one night.
+We would have felt rushed – in and out and gone.
+On the first day of our 2-night Halong Bay Cruise, we sailed into surrounding karsts.
 However, we did so with about 20 other boats the same size as ours.
-Although the scenery was like nothing we had seen before, watching several boats all anchor in the same cove was a bit of a racket.
+Although the scenery was like nothing we had seen before, several boats all anchoring in the same cove was a bit of a racket.

 Perhaps if our visit to Vietnam had been limited to only one week, then one night might have sufficed.
 But, spending the second day on Halong Bay away from the crowds and in the hidden coves was exactly how I first envisioned visiting Halong Bay would be.
 We felt solitude among the quiet nature – just us and the karsts and the sea.